Former Delhi CM Sheila Dixit Passes Away; Akshay Kumar, Bhumi Pednekar & Others Offer Condolences

 Filmmaker Vivek Agnihotri expressed his condolences on Twitter saying, "Just landed in Delhi to learn about the sad demise of #SheilaDixit

 She was dignified, passionate and cultured.
-Difficult for Delhi to find such a CM."
+Difficult for Delhi to find such a CM." (sic).

+Sheila Dixit served as the CM of Delhi from 1998 to 2013 for three terms.
+She was the longest serving CM of Delhi.

 Richa Chadda Remembers The Former CM's Commendable Work